-City of Gold Coast is upgrading and expanding its recycled water network.
-This will help to maintain and enhance green spaces and also support and grow local industry to underpin the future of the region.
+We are upgrading and expanding our recycled water network.
+This will help to maintain and enhance green spaces.
+The expansion will support and develop local industry, underpinning the future of the region.

-This project is divided into numerous network supply zones, delivered in stages.
+The project is divided into numerous network supply area will be delivered stages across the city.

-The project will be providing Class A recycled water for customers identified in the current Queensland Health Guideline for low-exposure recycled water schemes to use as:
+The project will provide Class A recycled water for customers identified in the current Queensland Health Guideline for low-exposure recycled water schemes to use as:

-Further updates on the future stages will be provided as the project progresses.
+Updates on future stages will be provided as the project progresses.